Monikku12/Codeboxx-Rocket-Elevators-Foundation/README.md

     Click on the [login] icon in the upper right
     Your e-mail address: monique.kaigawa@gmail.com
     Password: Codeboxx1!
   Once logged in, you will be automatically directed to the dashboard and see all the tickets in treatment.

+* Dropbox
+  Couldn't be implemented due to admin bug, that rended any testing impossible.
+See dropbox branch for further information.